owainlewis/proof/README.md

 Perhaps the most common requirement for validation is the ability to combine multiple validations into a list.
 For examples we will validate a users age and email and return either a list of validation errors of a user if valid.

-This logic is achieved using the validateWith method.
+This logic is achieved using the validate method.

 ```scala